InfernalWraith/Command-Lists/React.md

     useEffect(() => {
         console.log('Event trigger!');
     }, [someVariable]);
 `useEffect` allows function components to use something similar to lifecycle methods.
 The first argument passed to it is the function which needs to be triggered.
-The second argument defines in which of the three scenarios will the function be called:
+The second argument is the **dependency array**, which defines in which of the three scenarios will the function be called:
 1) When the component is rendered for the first time
 2) When it first renders and whenever it rerenders
 3) When it first renders and (whenever it rerenders AND some piece of data changes)

-#
+React will show a warning whenever a prop or state variable that isn't referenced in the `useEffect` dependency array is referenced inside `useEffect`.

     // Doesn't work, gives an error
     useEffect(async () => {
         await axios.get(SOMETHING);